Is it Safe to Travel Again? How to Book Flights Safely For the Future In the Time of Coronavirus

 What questions do you guys have about planning travel in the time of coronavirus?
 I’ll do a Q&A here and continue to add to it as the situation evolves:

-Q: Is there any place abroad that’s safe to travel right now?
+Q: Where is safe to travel right now?

 Q: What measures can we take to travel safer when we can travel again?